 Your doctor will usually give you other medicines when you are given ATGAM.
 These medicines are also used to reduce your immune response to the new kidney.

-It is possible that products developed from human blood can carry infectious diseases like viral hepatitis and AIDS.
+It is possible that products developed from horse or human blood can carry infectious diseases like viral hepatitis and AIDS.

 You should tell your doctor if: